expyriment/expyriment/documentation/sphinx/Overview.rst

 **Expyriment newsletter**: All users of Expyriment should subscribe to the Expyriment newsletter, since the project is still under development.
 All modifications and new versions will be announced via this mailing list.
-(Visit `website <http://groups.google.com/group/expyriment>`_ or send an email to expyriment+subscribe@googlegroups.com).
+(Visit http://groups.google.com/group/expyriment or send an email to expyriment+subscribe@googlegroups.com).

-**Expyriment users mailing list**: If you have questions regarding the installation, usage or documentation of Expyriment please don't hesitate to contact the Expyriment users mailing list (visit `website
-<http://groups.google.com/group/expyriment-users>`_ or send an email to
-expyriment-users+subscribe@googlegroups.com) or contact us directly by sending an email to info@expyriment.org.
+**Expyriment users mailing list**: If you have questions regarding the installation, usage or documentation of Expyriment please don't hesitate to contact the Expyriment users mailing list (visit http://groups.google.com/group/expyriment-users or send an email to expyriment-users+subscribe@googlegroups.com) or contact us directly by sending an email to info@expyriment.org.